signumsoftware/framework/README.md

 * Create a solid foundation for the integration of application modules (on schema, BL and UI code).
 * Encourage a more functional way of programming.
 * Avoid code duplication.
-* Be a good citizen wherever we are (.Net, LINQ, WPF, React) following common practices and conventions.
+* Be a good citizen wherever we are (.Net, LINQ, React) following common practices and conventions.

 ## Getting Started